 - lamination pouches

 Each science unit has labels included and now has corresponding binder covers and spines!
-I use these Iris scrapbook tubs to store each unit.
+I use these Iris Scrapbook Tubs from Michales or Amazon to store each unit.
+You can get them from your local Michales stores and use your teacher discount or wait for a sale.
 I’m not a binder girl so I place the unit in page protectors and bind with a book ring.
 Then I place the unit in the tub with all the printables from the unit and anything I made for the unit (like these magnetic sensory bottles), or other items specific to that unit.

 For my “binder teachers” out there, you can make a binder for each unit, one giant binder (or two), or create a binder for each science area (life sciences, earth and space sciences and physical sciences) like in the photograph below.
 Then each unit cover as a divider.